daovincent/Advanced-Algorithm-Cookbook/dynamic_programming.md

 # Introduction

 Dynamic programming is a systematic approach to optimize recursive algorithms.
-Indeed some algorithms can be improved, think about Fibonacci for example you might want to remember an already calculated result.
+Indeed some algorithms can be improved, think about Fibonacci for example.
+You might want to remember an already calculated result.
 This is called memoization and it basically consists in recursion + caching your results.
 So remember :

 ```
 Memoization = recursion + caching